yuanjian-org/app/src/pages/s/README.md

-"s" stands for "static".
-This folder hosts all the static pages as opposed to app pages.
+This folder hosts all the public pages as opposed to logged-in pages.

 Reference template designs:
 https://ecosystem.hubspot.com/marketplace/website/quest-theme-by-juice-tactics-snacks